FilippoD21/a2pc/README.md

-# Android 2 Linux Notifications Server
+# Android 2 Personal Computer Notifications (receiver)

-**Android 2 Linux Notifications** (**A2LN**) is a way to display your Android phone notifications on your Linux computer.
-This repository contains the server part of A2LN.
+**Android 2 Personal Computer Notifications** (**A2PC**) is a OS indipendent way to display your Android phone notifications on your personal computer via the terminal.

-More information can be found at [patri9ck.dev/a2ln](https://patri9ck.dev/a2ln/).
+This repository contains a fork of the server part of A2LN.
+More information about the Android client and the original work can be found at [patri9ck.dev/a2ln](https://patri9ck.dev/a2ln/).

 ## License

-A2LN is licensed under the [GNU General Public License Version 3 or later](COPYING).
+A2PC is licensed under the [GNU General Public License Version 3 or later](COPYING).